magomimmo/modern-cljs/doc/tutorial-14.md

 ![Shopping-server][14]

-Obviously we should validate all inputs, but this is something we'll take care of later.
+Obviously we should also validate all inputs, but this is something we'll take care of later in the next tutorial.

 ### Enter Enlive